History of local government in Wales: Local Government Act 1972: Counties and districts

 In 1974, the existing administrative counties and county boroughs were abolished and replaced by eight new two-tier authorities, instead called 'counties' by the Local Government Act 1972 (1972 c.
 70).
 These counties were sub-divided into lower-tier districts.

 The counties were all given names in Welsh only, apart from the three in Glamorgan, which had English names as well as Welsh.
 The creation of these new administrative areas effectively separated the administrative function from the traditional counties, although in reality this had occurred in 1889.

-When these two-tier counties were abolished in 1996, their names and areas were retained with slight modifications for some purposes such as Lieutenancy, and became known as the preserved counties of Wales.
-These were further amended in 2003 by S.I.
-2003/974 to ensure that each unitary area is wholly within one preserved county.
+These two-tier counties were abolished in 1996 and replaced with principal areas, each of which is designated as either a county or county borough.
+The names and areas of the pre-1996 counties were retained with slight modifications for some ceremonial purposes such as Lieutenancy, and became known as the preserved counties of Wales, which were amended in 2003 by S.I.
+2003/974 to ensure that each principal area is wholly within one preserved county.